jjpeterson90/news-site-iii/README.md

 As of right now, keep in mind that people are able to actually hit `/articles/0`, which is not REST-ful - all IDs should start at 1.
 How can we alter the code to both get the correct article in the JSON file and be REST-ful?

 ## Style with Bootstrap
-Look into [this resource](https://reactstrap.github.io/?path=/story/home-installation--page) to style everything using Reactstrap!
+Style everything using React-bootstrap!
 Let's make the Nav bar, the list of ArticleTeasers, and the Articles look nice.

 ## Refactor into Functional Components
 Just as you did with `news-site-I`, open a new branch off of your `news-site-II` `master` called `functional-version` and refactor your components to make them functional.
 (You may have noticed our starting code for today included the functional solutions commented out in the components from `news-site-I` -- feel free to use these or your own.)